-Interstate 78 travels 75 miles east from I-81 in Lebanon County to Allentown, Bethlehem and Easton as part of a 143-mile route joining the Harrisburg area with Newark, NJ and New York City.
-The Interstate replaced four lane highway sections of U.S. 22, including the Lehigh Valley Thruway through Allentown-Bethlehem for a period of time.
+Interstate 78 travels 75 miles east from I-81 in Lebanon County to Allentown, Bethlehem and Easton as part of a 143 mile route joining the Harrisburg area with Newark, New Jersey and New York City.
+I-78 replaced four lane sections of U.S. 22, including the Lehigh Valley Thruway through Allentown-Bethlehem for a period of time.
 U.S. 22 remains overlapped with the freeway from Hamlin (Exit 8) east to Chapman (Exit 51).

 A new alignment for Interstate 78 south of the Allentown-Bethlehem area was proposed by the early 1980s.
 When it opened on November 21, 1989,1 I-78 was fully complete in the Keystone State.
-The realignment of the freeway mainline away from the Lehigh Valley Thruway marooned Interstate 378, a freeway spur into downtown Bethlehem, leaving it redesignated as PA 378.
+The realignment of the freeway mainline away from the Lehigh Valley Thruway (U.S. 22) disconnected Interstate 378, a freeway spur into Downtown Bethlehem, from I-78 with it subsequently redesignated as Pennsylvania Route 378.

 |PA 412 (Main Street) heads north from the borough of Hellertown to a folded diamond interchange (Exit 67) with Interstate 78 along the Bethlehem city line.
 PA 412 advances north along Hellertown Road to Northampton Heights and E 4th Street.
 04/23/04|